 Your sebaceous glands are tiny organs in your skin that secrete sebum.
-Sebaceous hyperplasia refers to enlarged sebaceous glands.
+Sebaceous Hyperplasia refers to enlarged sebaceous glands.
 This condition is typically found on the face and presents as small, skin-coloured or yellow bumps up to three millimetres in diameter.

 Although the removal process only takes a couple of minutes, your procedure will take approximately 30 minutes.
 This is so we can complete all paperwork, discuss your issues and concerns and explain all post-care requirements.